 Do Spiders Pee?

 No, spiders do not pee.
-Spiders only have one hole for releasing waste.
+A spider poop can be seen as a liquid white substance and spiders only have one hole for releasing waste.
 Both pee and poop are combined for a spider which comes out as one waste product from their anus.

 There is nothing like urine production taking place in a spider’s body.
 There are special digestive organs that pass uric acid as a solid instead of a liquid.
 Humans pass uric acid when they urinate.